coakenfold/Oakenfold.ca-Website/_includes/spa/content.md

 - Code splitting at a component level
    - 2 main javascript bundles: core application scripting and related library files.
 The rest is dynamically loaded
    - components initialize via a callback that is registered with a central function.
 Communication via pubsub
 - Cross-browser tested.
-Most features supported down to Internet Explorer 11
+Most features supported down to Internet Explorer 11 on Windows 8.1